hugoduncan/dado/components/ai-prompt/resources/dado/ai/prompts/file-operation-directive-edits.md

 # Describing Changes to File Content

-Always describe edits to change or create files using Search Replace Edit format!
+Always describe edits to change or create files using File Operation Directive (FOD) format!

-For each file operation, you MUST write out the instructions using the Search Replace Edit Format.
+For each file operation, you MUST write out the instructions using the File Operation Directive Format.
 Do NOT use other formats.

-The whole Search Replace Edit MUST be within a markdown code block using the `searchreplace` language.
+The whole FOD MUST be within a markdown code block using the `fod` language.

 All file paths must be relative.